 When a course is repeated and completed, the initial grade remains on the record but doesn’t count in the GPA or for credit.
 The most recent grade earned in a course is entered on the record and used in computing the term and cumulative GPA and class rank.
 If a grade other than a W grade is recorded in the repeated course, all attempts appear on the record and the most recent earned grade is used in computing the cumulative GPA.

 The normal add/drop period is defined as the first two weeks of classes (or the first 15% of class meetings for non-regular offerings).
 Degree students may add or drop a course until the end of the second week of classes with their advisors’ permission.
 To add a class after the first week, a student must have permission from both their advisor and the instructor.
 Non-degree students must have the instructor’s permission to add a course after the first week.

 Students pay for any classes dropped after the second week of classes.

-Students who have enrolled under the VSC Enrollment Consortium Agreement follow the policy of their home institution.
+Students who have enrolled under the VSCS Enrollment Consortium Agreement follow the policy of their home institution.